nathanabrewer/php-relateiq/README.md

     $contact->properties->add('email', 'nathan.a.brewer@dftz.org');
     $contact->save();

 Lookup the available Lists...
 Make sure the List is shared with you!
-This is runs a sinle GET Request
+This will runs a single GET Request

     $lists = $riq->getLists();
     foreach($lists as $list){